Master angler Tim Rajeff of Vancouver, Washington, lands a monster rainbow in Strobel Lake, Argentina—image Tim Rajeff.

 So, what are the differences, and why is Glass in its new, modern clothes so unique?

 Here’s a clue.
-Graphite rod ad copy will always claim (usually first mentioned), among other things, how good a rod casts in close.
+Graphite rod ad copy will always claim (usually first mentioned), among other things, how well a rod casts in close.
 Well, that’s pure late-night political Tweeting because the most challenging casting assignment for graphite fly rods is earning an accurate, quality delivery of a fly up close and personal.

 You can, of course, retrieve a fly to any distance, but if a trophy brown is sipping at 30-feet away, or that behemoth female tarpon has spun out the daisy chain, retrieving a fly to its feeding window and getting an eat is not going to happen.
 More likely, it is scaring the Hell out of it because Ephemeroptera and bait fish do not attack predators in the animal kingdom.